Free Trial

-Ritholtz Wealth Management increased its holdings in shares of Allison Transmission Holdings, Inc. (NYSE:ALSN - Free Report) by 18.4% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 24,602 shares of the auto parts company's stock after acquiring an additional 3,818 shares during the quarter.
+Ritholtz Wealth Management grew its position in Allison Transmission Holdings, Inc. (NYSE:ALSN - Free Report) by 18.4% in the first quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 24,602 shares of the auto parts company's stock after acquiring an additional 3,818 shares during the period.
 Ritholtz Wealth Management's holdings in Allison Transmission were worth $2,354,000 at the end of the most recent quarter.

-Allison Transmission (NYSE:ALSN - Get Free Report) last released its earnings results on Thursday, May 1st.
-The auto parts company reported $2.23 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $1.97 by $0.26.
-Allison Transmission had a return on equity of 46.97% and a net margin of 23.55%.
-The company had revenue of $766.00 million during the quarter, compared to analyst estimates of $792.18 million.
-During the same quarter in the prior year, the company earned $1.90 earnings per share.
-The company's revenue for the quarter was down 2.9% on a year-over-year basis.
-On average, research analysts expect that Allison Transmission Holdings, Inc. will post 9.06 EPS for the current fiscal year.
+Allison Transmission (NYSE:ALSN - Get Free Report) last posted its earnings results on Thursday, May 1st.
+The auto parts company reported $2.23 EPS for the quarter, beating analysts' consensus estimates of $1.97 by $0.26.
+Allison Transmission had a net margin of 23.55% and a return on equity of 46.97%.
+The company had revenue of $766.00 million for the quarter, compared to analysts' expectations of $792.18 million.
+During the same quarter in the prior year, the company posted $1.90 earnings per share.
+Allison Transmission's revenue for the quarter was down 2.9% compared to the same quarter last year.
+On average, analysts anticipate that Allison Transmission Holdings, Inc. will post 9.06 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, May 30th.
-Stockholders of record on Monday, May 19th were issued a $0.27 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, May 30th.
+Investors of record on Monday, May 19th were issued a $0.27 dividend.
 The ex-dividend date of this dividend was Monday, May 19th.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.16%.
-Allison Transmission's dividend payout ratio is 12.50%.
+This represents a $1.08 annualized dividend and a yield of 1.17%.
+Allison Transmission's dividend payout ratio (DPR) is presently 12.50%.

 Analysts Set New Price Targets